khairil-izwani/docker-webservlet-console/README.md

    After we do this, usually we will commit this container and create a new image. **Then the new container created from    this new image will still have the directory to host unmounted**.
 This might raise a security concern.
 To solve this     issue, we can recreate a new image from this container.

 3. Dockerfile is an easier way to copy container.jar (or the jdk/jre) to container if we prefer to copy them directly instead of downloading from docker repository.
 The example below will copy the jdk and container.jar and execute the container.jar automatically when container is started.
+Below is Dockerfile content. *We assume that jdk/jre and container.jar have been copied to the same folder where Dockerfile is*

         FROM fedora:20
         MAINTAINER khairil <khaiz83@gmail.com>